This is a review of the Vanguard exchange-traded fund (ETF) also known as VYMI.

 The main advantage of dividend ETFs versus individual stocks is the instant diversification an investor can have with a single purchase.
 Furthermore, there is no need to spend time researching and selecting individual dividend stocks to invest in.

-Finally, ETFs are a passive investment that keeps trading and investment costs low.
+Finally, ETFs are passive investments that keep trading and investment costs low.
 I think these factors are an even more important consideration when investing outside of the US.